 Phoenix is the capital of Arizona, and it is located in the southwestern United States.
 Phoenix is also called "Valley of Sun".
 It a very lively city that is located in the desert, surrounded by mountains, but the city itself is plain.
 As it is a popular snowbird winter destination and has many permanent residents, you find many activities and lively areas around the city.

-Why should people stay in Phoenix during the winter?
+Why should people stay in Phoenix during the fall, winter, or spring?

 Phoenix is one of the most pleasant towns for the winter season and attracts many visitors during that time of the year.
 There is not a lot of rain and the weather is mostly sunny.
 You can enjoy the charm of the city without any extreme heat that you will see in the summer.
 It has many shopping malls, restaurants and things to do.
 From casual strolls in a park or around the city or mountains, all activities can be performed easily.